LNooteboom/MiraiOS/README.md

 Custom OS currently in development

 short term TODO list:
+- decimal print
-- terminal scrolling
+- terminal scrolling even when the vram is full
+- memory manager: find out how more memory block pages are going to be allocated
+- floppy and fat12 driver, overcome the 64k kernel memsize barrier.
+- init program
-- Memory manager
+- context switching
- - memory allocation & freeing
- - Splitting & merging nodes